 3. Meditate or practice some form of mindfulness

-You all know I’m a big fan of meditation and the benefits it has particularly for people in sobriety.
-Honestly, though, everyone needs a meditation or mindfulness practice added to their morning routine and here’s why:
+You all know I’m a big fan of meditation and its benefits, particularly for people in sobriety.
+Honestly, though, everyone needs a meditation or mindfulness practice added to their morning routine, and here’s why:

 - It helps you start your day on a focused, clear-headed, calm note.

 - Much like exercise, meditating in the morning means you’ve got it done.
 One less thing to forget to do later on.

 - It’s an easier time to focus.
 Meditation can be a bit trickier when you’ve had a long day and a million things to think about, especially if you’re a newbie to the practice.

 - It’s an excellent tool for battling anxiety and depression.

 You don’t have to sit in meditation for an extended period of time to reap the benefits.

 Ten mindful minutes can help set the tone for the rest of your day in profoundly impactful ways.
 Do whatever practice works for you.
 You can use apps, guided meditations, timers, or even use the time for prayer.

 All of it is a form of mindfulness.